 To be active in the conversation requires work, some empathy, and interest.
 We intend to connect with the speaker and be involved in the exchange.

 When passively listening, we disconnect from the speaker, neither adding nor receiving from the exchange.
-I’m sure you’ve recognized that glazed-over look in someone’s eyes when speaking to them; you might be three apart while they were a thousand miles away!
+I’m sure you’ve recognized that glazed-over look in someone’s eyes when speaking to them; you might be three feet apart while they’re a thousand miles away!

 Hearing and listening aren’t the same